Copy protection: 1980s

+Software vendors disliked piracy, but did not attempt to sue the vendors of nibble copiers because copyright law allows users to produce backup copies of software.
+Unlike music piracy, no significant software piracy market existed.
+A more serious problem was a company or other large organization purchasing a single copy of an application and producing many copies for itself.
+Philippe Kahn of Borland justified copy-protecting Sidekick because, unlike his company's unprotected Turbo Pascal, Sidekick can be used without accompanying documentation and is for a general audience.
+Kahn said, according to Pournelle, that "any good hacker can defeat the copy protection in about an hour"; its purpose was to prevent large companies from purchasing one copy and easily distributing it internally.
+While reiterating his dislike of copy protection, Pournelle wrote "I can see Kahn's point".

-In 1989 Gilman Louie, head of Spectrum Holobyte, stated that copy protection added about $0.50 per copy to the cost of production of a game.
+A 1987 Computerworld survey found that Lotus 1-2-3's copy protection was the top complaint, with one customer stating that it "just makes life miserable for people".
+Lotus said that it would remove copy protection on future releases of the software.
+In 1989, Gilman Louie, head of Spectrum HoloByte, stated that copy protection added about $0.50 per copy to the cost of production of a game.
 Other software relied on complexity; Antic in 1988 observed that WordPerfect for the Atari ST "is almost unusable without its manual of over 600 pages!".
 (The magazine was mistaken; the ST version was so widely pirated that the company threatened to discontinue it.)

+Copy protection sometimes causes software not to run on clones, such as the Apple II-compatible Laser 128, or even the genuine Apple IIc, or Commodore 64 with certain peripherals.

 To limit reusing activation keys to install the software on multiple machines, it has been attempted to tie the installed software to a specific machine by involving some unique feature of the machine.
 Serial number in ROM could not be used because some machines do not have them.
-Some popular surrogate for a machine serial number were date and time (to the second) of initialization of the hard disk or MAC address of Ethernet cards (although this is programmable on modern cards).
+Some popular surrogate for a machine serial number were date and time (to the second) of initialization of the hard disk drive or MAC address of Ethernet cards (although this is programmable on modern cards).
 With the rise of virtualization, however, the practice of locking has to add to these simple hardware parameters to still prevent copying.